 Aloe Barbadensis (Organic Aloe) Leaf Juice, Alpha Arbutin, Alpha Lipoic Acid, Ascorbyl Palmitate (Vitamin C Ester), Azadirachta Indica (Organic Neem) Seed Oil, Candelilla Wax, Carnosine, Centella Asiatica, Cocos Nucifera (Organic Coconut) Oil, Elderberry Extract, Gigawhite (Malva Sylvestris / Mallow Extract, Mentha Piperita / Peppermint Leaf Extract, Primula Veris Extract, Alchemilla Vulgaris Extract, Veronica Officinalis Extract, Melissa Officinalis Leaf Extract, Achillea Millefolium Extract Ecocert / Naturally Derived), Ginger Extract, Kojic Acid, Glycerin (Vegan), Green Tea Extract Lemon Essential Oil, Lemon Peel Bioferment, Leuconostoc/Radish Root Ferment Filtrate, Licorice Root Extract, Magnesium Ascorbyl Phosphate (Vitamin C), Montmorillonite (Green Clay) Extract, Niacinamide, Rosa Canina (Rosehip) Fruit Oil, Rosmarinus Officinalis (Rosemary) Leaf Extract, Rubus Idaeus (Organic Raspberry) Fruit Extract, Salix Alba (Organic White Willow) Bark Extract, Sea Kelp Bioferment, Stearic Acid, Tocopherol (Vitamin E), Vaccinium Corymbosum (Organic Blueberry) Fruit Extract, Vaccinium Macrocarpon (Organic Cranberry) Fruit Extract, Xanthan Gum

-We absolutely love having lemon extract, lemon peel bioferment and lemon essential oil as an ingredient in some of our skin care products.
-It has a natural gift for helping us solve some of the skin care issues that we've mentioned above, and we're quite sure you'll love it too.
+We absolutely love using lemon for skin care, and there are many ways you can incorporate it to meet your needs.
+It has a natural gift of helping with some common skin care issues (that we've mentioned above), and we're quite sure you'll love it too.